 these changes are also applied to the backup location.

-Replication often uses backup replication to create slaves.
-You must know the last executed global transaction identifier (GTID) or binary log position both for the slave and master configuration.
+Replication often uses backup replication to create replicas.
+You must know the last executed global transaction identifier (GTID) or binary log position both for the replica and source configuration.

 To lock tables, use